Hitman47clj/Template-of-thesis/README.md

 # Template-of-thesis
-This is an blank template of M.S. thesis.
+This is a blank template of M.S. thesis.